kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 conn = kuzu.Connection(db)
 res = conn.execute('MATCH (a:User)-[f:Follows]->(b:User) RETURN *')
 ```
-When the process running the application executes the `conn.execute('MATCH ...')` line,
+Here, when the process running the application executes the `conn.execute('MATCH ...')` line,
 the Kuzu software code starts executing, evaluates the query, and passes back the results directly
 to the application code.
 In contrast, in a client-server DBMS,
 a separate DBMS server process runs somewhere else and waits for queries.